Idaho Court Administrative Rule 32. Records of The Judicial Department - Examination and Copying - Exemption From and Limitations on Disclosure.

 (1)Promotes accessibility to court records;

 (2)Supports the role of the judiciary;

 (6)Protects individual privacy rights and interests;

 (9)Makes the most effective use of court and clerk of court staff;

 (11)Avoids unduly burdening the ongoing business of the judiciary.

 In the event of any conflict this rule shall prevail over any other rule on the issue of access to judicial records.

 (b) Definitions: As used in this Rule:

-(A) Any document, information or other thing that is collected, received, or maintained by a court or clerk of court in connection with a judicial proceeding;
+(A) Any document, information or other thing that is filed, docketed, or lodged by a court or clerk of court in connection with a judicial proceeding;

-(B) Any index, calendar, docket, register of actions, official record of the proceedings, order, decree, judgment, minute, and any information in an automated case management system created by or prepared by the court or clerk of court that is related to a judicial proceeding, including existing ISTARS reports.
+(B) Any index, calendar, docket, register of actions, official record of the proceedings, order, decree, judgment, minute, and any information in an automated case management system created by or prepared by the court or clerk of court that is related to a judicial proceeding, including existing case management system reports.